-Workplace health and safety laws across Australia, if an organisation has failed, so far as is reasonably practicable, to eliminate or minimise the risk of harm to the health and safety of its employees, volunteers and others (clients, customers, tradespeople, and suppliers who visit the workplace), the organisation's board members may also be guilty of an offence under the applicable laws if they have failed to take reasonable care to ensure compliance.
-Except in the case of board members acting as volunteer board members, this failure to comply may give rise to personal liability on the part of the board members.

-The model Work Health and Safety (WHS) laws, which have been adopted in all states and territories except Victoria, define 'volunteer' as a person who is acting on a voluntary basis (irrespective of whether the person receives out-of-pocket expenses).
+Workplace health and safety laws Under workplace health and safety laws across Australia, if an organisation has failed, so far as is reasonably practicable, to eliminate or minimise the risk of harm to the health and safety of its employees, volunteers and others (clients, customers, tradespeople, and suppliers who visit the workplace), the organisation and the organisation's board members may be guilty of an offence under the applicable laws if they have failed to take reasonable care to ensure compliance.
+Paid board members who fail to comply with workplace health and safety laws may be personally liable.
+The model Work Health and Safety ( WHS ) laws, which have been adopted in all states and territories except Victoria, define 'volunteer' as a person who is acting on a voluntary basis (irrespective of whether the person receives out-of-pocket expenses).
 The WHS laws provide an immunity for volunteer board members such that they can't be prosecuted for failing to comply with their WHS duties as board members.
 However, a volunteer board member can be guilty of an offence in their capacity as a worker for the organisation if they do not take reasonable care as a worker.
-Civil liability laws Civil liability laws, in general, allow a person who is injured, suffers damage to property or experiences financial loss to take legal action and be compensated by the person who caused or contributed to that injury, damage or loss.
-This right to take legal action would potentially extend to any board member who has failed to comply with their duties and responsibilities under applicable laws. has failed to comply with their duties and responsibilities under applicable laws.
+This can include taking reasonable care for the health and safety of themselves and others or for failing to co-operate with the organisation's reasonable workplace procedures relating to work health and safety.
+Civil liability laws Civil liability laws, in general, allow a person who is injured, suffers damage to property or experiences economic loss to take legal action and be compensated by the person who breached their duty of care and in doing so caused or contributed to that injury, damage or loss.
+This right to take legal action would potentially extend to any board member who has failed to comply with their duties and responsibilities under applicable laws.
+Civil liability laws across Australian states and territories do, however, exempt volunteer board members from personal liability in certain circumstances.
+This exemption is not available to paid board members - if a board member is being remunerated for their services, they are not deemed to be 'volunteers' under the applicable legislation. volunteer board members from personal liability in certain circumstances.
+This exemption is not available to paid board members - if a board member is being remunerated for their services, they are not deemed to be 'volunteers'